charlesfrye/charlesfrye.github.io/_posts/2016-02-04-bayes-rule.markdown

 ### Bayes' Rule and Learning

-At this point, the importance of Bayes' rule, and especially its connection to perception, is yet unclear.
+At this point, the importance of Bayes' rule is not obvious.
 Let's pick a few particular kinds of "statement" and put them into Bayes' rule to clear this up.
 We'll call "B" a "hypothesis" and "A" some "data".